muskanbagrecha/e-commerce/readme.md

 - filters - sort-by price, categories, price, rating
 - Products listed - vertical cards.
 - Clear filter - On clicking the clear filter button, all filters will be cleared.
-(Filters are not yet completely responsive).
+- On smaller screens, filter can be opened by clicking the filter button at the bottom of the screen.

 [Shop](https://fashgram-store.netlify.app//shop.html)